stringyland/a11y-learning-plan/README.md

 ### What's a learning plan?

 Wikipedia does a great job of defining what a [learning plan](https://en.wikipedia.org/wiki/Learning_plan) is.
+And Sarah Drasner wrote a great article at CSS Tricks about how she uses them: [Learning To Learn](https://css-tricks.com/learning-to-learn/).

 ## Goal